hamdanal/rich-argparse/README.md

 ## Additional formatters

-*rich-argparse* ships with additional non-standard argparse formatters for some common use cases in the `rich_argparse.contrib` module.
+*rich-argparse* defines additional non-standard argparse formatters for some common use cases in the `rich_argparse.contrib` module.
 They can be imported with the `from rich_argparse.contrib import` syntax.
+The following formatters are available:

 * `ParagraphRichHelpFormatter`: A formatter similar to `RichHelpFormatter` that preserves paragraph breaks.
 A paragraph break is defined as two consecutive newlines (`\n\n`) in the help or